input-output-hk/plutus-pioneer-program/README.md

 export const secretSeed = "<seed1> ... <seedN>"
 ```

-Copy the `seed.ts` file into the folder from which you will run the off-chain code and
+Copy the `seed.ts` file into the folder from which you will run the off-chain code.
+The
-execute:
+off-chain code uses the BlockFrost API.
+You will need to input a BlockFrost key for the
+preview network into the off-chain code instead of the `<blockfrost-key>` placeholder.
+One can get a free key at [BlockFrost](https://blockfrost.io/) web page when creating an
+account.

+After you have generated the seed and the API key, `cd` into the folder with the off-chain
+code you want to execute and run:

 ```console
 deno run -A <file_name>.ts